nsclass/ns-svg-converter/README.md

 ### Creating docker container ###

-Since ns-main-service project contains the Dockerfile, it can be deployed in Docker even it can be deployed in Kubernetes cluster.
+Since ns-main-service project contains the Dockerfile, it can be run in Docker environment and Kubernetes cluster.

 * Creating a container